DjangoGirls/tutorial/en/python_introduction/README.md

              ^
     SyntaxError: unexpected EOF while parsing

-Python expects us to give further instructions to it which are supposed to be executed if the condition `3 > 2` turns out to be true (or `True` for that matter).
+Python expects us to give further instructions to it which are executed if the condition `3 > 2` turns out to be true (or `True` for that matter).
 Let’s try to make Python print “It works!”.
 Change your code in your **python_intro.py** file to this:

 ```python
 if 3 > 2:
     print('It works!')
 ```

 Notice how we've indented the next line of code by 4 spaces?
-We need to do this so Python knows what code to run if the code results in true.
+We need to do this so Python knows what code to run if the result is true.
 You can do one space, but nearly all Python programmers do 4 to make things look neat.
 A single tab will also count as 4 spaces.

 Save it and give it another run: